 - Include examples from personal experience to relate to the subject and illustrate your understanding thereof.

-- The average length of essays are 5 hand-written A4 pages.
+- The average length of essays is five hand-written A4 pages.

 Below we give examples of aspects to consider in terms of the structure of the essays.
 Topics are sorted in terms of its focus.